TE-YoshinoriOota/Spresense-Realtime_Signal_Processing-Seminar2/README.md

 # Spresense-Realtime_Signal_Processing-Seminar2

-Spresense Realtime Signal Processing Advanced Seminar materials This seminar will cover the following techniques.
+Spresense Realtime Signal Processing Advanced Seminar materials.
+This seminar will cover the following techniques.

 (1) Sound source localization and Beamforming using mic-arrays<br>